Kanyakumari district: History

 The area that comprises the current Kanyakumari district was a part of the old Ay kingdom of the first and second Sangam ages.
 Following the decline of the Ay kingdoms, the area became Venad, with its capital Padmanabhapuram located North, North West of Nagercoil.
-The wealth of the Nanjilnadu beckoned many invaded kings including the Nayaks during the reign of Umayamma Rani.
+The wealth of the Nanjilnadu beckoned many invading kings including the Nayaks during the reign of Umayamma Rani.
 The Venad region was in anarchy before Marthanda Varma ascended the throne in 1729 CE.
-Under their rule anarchy was dominant in Kanyakumari region.
+Under their rule anarchy was still dominant in Kanyakumari region.
 However, Marthanda Varma brought a sense of disorder under control by annexing the nearby territories, putting down the feudal lords and establishing the strong state of Travancore.
 He had also bought some portions of Kanyakumari from the then viceroy making it the southern boundary.
-Under his rule, the district improved in a social context as well as economically.
+Under his rule, the district improved in socially as well as economically.
 The famous battle of Colachel took place in the district.
 Later, the Maharajas of Travancore built the forts at Aramboly (Aralvaimozhy) to prevent any invasion from the Carnatic Kings.
-Key elements of Velu Thampi Dalawa's revolt occurred in the area and the English East India company's army under Col.

-Leger broke through the fortifications and entered Travancore in 1810.
+Key elements of Velu Thampi Dalawa's revolt occurred in the area and the English East India company's army under Col. Leger broke through the fortifications and entered Travancore in 1810.
 In the year 1949, the area became a part of the reestablished Travancore Cochin state.
 The people of Agasteeswarem, Thovalai, Kalkulam and Vilavancode taluks, which formed the southern divisions of the former district of Trivandrum, were predominantly Tamil speaking people.
 The present Kanyakumari district was historically part of the erstwhile Travancore State.
-Four Tamil-speaking taluks viz., Vilavancode, Kalkulam, Thovala and Agastheeswaram which now form the Kanyakumari district was transferred to Madras State on 1 November 1956.
-The changes that were effected between the taluks and the villages as on 1 October 1956 are furnished in the fly-leaf to Table A-I. An extreme agitation by Tamil speaking residents under the leadership of Marshal Nesamony took place for including Kanyakumari within Tamil Nadu.
+Four Tamil-speaking taluks - Vilavancode, Kalkulam, Thovala and Agastheeswaram - which now form the Kanyakumari district was transferred to Madras State on 1 November 1956.
+The changes that were effected between the taluks and the villages as of 1 October 1956 are furnished in the fly-leaf to Table A-I of the 1961 Census.
+An extreme agitation by Tamil speaking residents under the leadership of Marshal Nesamony included Kanyakumari within Tamil Nadu.
 Eventually the merger happened in 1956 based on language reorganisation of states.